soms-bucket/Win_Hotspot/README.md

 When use:- <br>
 <pre>
-        Bying a router for connecting your all devices create a issue just bye one wifi adapter
-        And you are absolutly ready to make fun like others who uses router
+        Bying a router for connecting your all devices create a issue just bye one wifi adapter price will be near about 200/- And you are absolutly ready to make fun like others who uses router
 </pre>